 If they have experts helping them, we should have experts helping us.
 Chris Voss was the FBI’s lead international hostage negotiator.
 Chris is going to show us a number of methods he’s used for dealing with hostage takers, terrorists and other people almost as scary as Comcast.
 5 Scientific Strategies to Help You Win Negotiations.
 Answer this question: If you had to pick a metaphor for negotiations, which would you choose: A.

-Social Skills.
-How To Negotiate Salary: 5 Secrets Backed By Research.
+Going to the Dentist B. How To Negotiate Salary.
 In the history of the world, nobody has ever said, “I make too much money.”

 And for most of us how much we make is determined during a salary negotiation.
 I wanted to get the inside dirt on how we can earn more.
 So I decided to call an expert… Adam Galinsky is the chair of the Management Division at the Columbia Business School.
-He teaches negotiation and is author of Friend & Foe: When to Cooperate, When to Compete, and How to Succeed at Both.
-Adam has 5 tips that can make all the difference next time you’re looking to increase your pay.
-1) The 2 Most Important Things To Have In A Negotiation Preparation is vital.
-So what does good preparation mean?
 How to Negotiate Nicely Without Being a Pushover.
 We all want it both ways: to get what we want from a tough negotiation and to walk away with our relationship intact.

 The good news is that kind of outcome is possible.
 But how exactly do you drive a hard bargain while also employing soft skills?
 How do you advocate for what you want without burning important bridges?
 What the Experts Say A negotiation is “a courtship, a dance,” says Michael Wheeler, a professor at Harvard Business School and author of The Art of Negotiation: How to Improvise Agreement in a Chaotic World.
 Game Theory.